benweissmann/discord-permission-manager/README.md

 asdf install
 ```

-Otherwise, manuall install NodeJS xxx and Terraform xxx (or use other versions at your own risk).
+Otherwise, manually install NodeJS 20.11.0 and Terraform 1.7.1 (or use other versions at your own risk).

 Then, install the NodeJS dependencies: